£291 Find Cheap Flights from Australia to the United States

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to the United States, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on a flight from Australia to the United States, you should book around 3 weeks before departure, which saves you about 11% compared to booking last-minute.
-For the absolute cheapest price, our data suggests you should book 15 weeks before departure.
+To get a below-average price on the flight from Australia to the United States, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 21 weeks before departure.

 Which is the cheapest airport to fly into in the United States?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in the United States is Los Angeles Airport (LAX), with an average flight price of £410.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in the United States is Honolulu Airport (HNL), with an average flight price of £450.

 Good to know - Cheap tickets from Australia to the United States